barrett370/go-canvas-cURL/README.md

 ```

 You can also restrict the file extensions that you are interested in by typing the extensions you wish to ignore in a `.scrapeignore` file in the toplevel directory

+To force the re-download of existing files use the `-f=true` flag